hasura/learn-graphql/tutorials/backend/hasura-advanced/tutorial-site/content/security/4-rate-limit.md

 metaDescription: "Rate Limiting ensures that API performance issues caused by malicious or poorly implemented queries can be restricted."
 ---

 API performance issues are typically caused by malicious or poorly implemented queries.
 In the case of malicious queries, we can restrict in a way by configuring allow lists as we did in the previous step.
-But sometimes, you might want to configure restrictions for API access.
+But sometimes, you might want to (configure restrictions for API access)[https://hasura.io/docs/latest/security/api-limits/#introduction].

 This could be implemented by